yugabyte/yugabyte-db/docs/content/v2.18/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/gcp.md

 To edit the provider, select **Config Details**, make changes, and click **Apply Changes**.
 For more information, refer to [Provider settings](#provider-settings).
 Note that for YBA version 2.18.5, depending on whether the provider has been used to create a universe, you can only edit a subset of fields such as the following:

 - Provider Name
 - Credential Type.
 You can upload a new Google Service Account JSON file (`gceApplicationCredentials`).
-Note that the `project_id` field in the file should not have a new entry.
-If the file contains a new GCE project,
+Note that the `project_id` field can't have a new entry.
+For example:

     ```json
     {